menu icon

 • No soggy bottom - Having a high crust to filling ratio, and the open top, means that moisture from the filling will evaporate more quickly, ensuring a crispy, not soggy, bottom to your galette.

-• Customizable - Pear frangipane is by no means the only thing you can place in a galette crust.
+• Customizable - Pears and almond frangipane is by no means the only thing you can place in a galette crust.
 Let your cravings and imagination run wild!

 Ingredients